Best noise-canceling headphones Android Central 2021

 Sennheiser's pedigree in sound quality is well-known, and the Momentum 3 Wireless carry that same torch.
 A rich soundstage helps deliver the kind of definition associated with the brand.
 Bass is slightly boosted, with clear midrange and smooth treble to balance it all out.
 It's wide enough to suit almost every musical genre — instruments, vocals, and electronic elements never sound out of place.

 The Momentum 3 Wireless are really comfortable to wear, even after long periods.
-You feel much of a squeeze with these, thanks to a well-made headband and ear cups that feel soft enough to enjoy whenever you listen to audio.
+Thanks to a well-made headband and ear cups that feel soft enough to enjoy whenever you listen to audio, you feel much of a squeeze with these.

 - Great, slightly bass-boosted sound

 - USB-C for charging